boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 > 'The non-3GPP part includes TN parts.
 The 3GPP management system provides the network slice requirements to the corresponding management systems of those non-3GPP parts, e.g. the TN part supports connectivity within and between CN and AN parts.'
 (Section 4.4.1 of {{TS-28.530}})

 In practice, the TN may not map with a monolithic architecture and management domain.
 It is frequently segmented, non-uniform, and managed by different entities.
 For example, {{fig-1}} depicts a Network Function (NF) instance that is deployed in an edge data center (DC) connected to a NF located in a Public Cloud via a Wide Area Network (WAN) (e.g., MPLS-VPN service).
-The TN can be seen as an abstraction representing an end-to-end connectivity based on three distinct domains: DC, WAN, and Public Cloud.
+In this example, the TN can be seen as an abstraction representing an end-to-end connectivity based upon three distinct domains: DC, WAN, and Public Cloud.
 A model for the Transport Network based on orchestration domains is introduced in {{sec-orch}}.
-This model permits to define more precisely where IETF Network Slice applies.
+This model permits to define more precisely where the IETF Network Slices apply.

 ~~~~
      ┌──────────────────────────────────┐
-  ┌──│         5G RAN or CN             │──┐
+  ┌──│         5G NF (RAN or CN)        │──┐
   │  └──────────────────────────────────┘  │
   │                                        │
   ▼                                        ▼